Frequently Asked Questions

 + Why wouldn’t you put the referendum on the general election ballot in November?

+After three and a half years of hard work, this plan is ready.
+The community is focused on making the right investments in their schools, and residents deserve a chance to vote on this plan.
+If we wait — even seven months — the costs of this plan will only go up.
+Just using normal construction inflation, every month we delay means another $650,000 in construction expenses.
+We believe that the modest expense of a local election is a worthwhile investment vs. the growing construction cost.
 If we wait until November, we will lose an entire construction season and gain another year of construction inflation.
 The State of Minnesota only allows school districts to hold elections on five dates during the year.
 We have picked the date that has best balanced when the plan is ready and the need to hold down future costs.

 + Do all three questions have to pass for the bonds to be issued?